mengbin92/mengbin92.github.io/_posts/2025-09-18-TSP-solidity35.md

         require(liquidity > 0, "No liquidity");

-        // transfer LP tokens from sender to pair and burn lpToken.transferFrom(msg.sender, address(this), liquidity);
+        // Transfer LP tokens from sender to pair and burn lpToken.transferFrom(msg.sender, address(this), liquidity);
         lpToken.burn(address(this), liquidity);